cournape/garnumpy/README.txt

     will install numpy, scipy and all the dependencies (by default, it will build fftw3, and NETLIB BLAS/LAPACK), if you have a "standard" GNU userland.
+    Then, in a shell:

+        source startgarnumpy.sh

+    will set the necessary env variables to use scipy in the current shell.

+    Longer story:

-    Longer story: before the above, you should:
+    before the above, you should:
         - set main_prefix and GARCHIVEROOT in gar.conf.mk to some values
         - make garchive will download all the sources in one step (useful if you plan on trying different build options)
+        - if you change main_prefix, you should change accordingly startgarnumpy.sh

     Other variable to adjust in gar.conf.mk:
         - CC, F77 and CXX: C, Fortran and C++ compilers